portworx/px-docs/px_on_aws_cloudformation.md

 - Select the name of your available key-pairs (assumed to be existing) You may see a message indicating AWS is "Unable to list IAM roles", which can be safely ignored.

 - Create the stack and wait for completion.
+After the stack status is "CREATE COMPLETE", it may still be 5 minutes before Portworx is available.

 ### Step 2: List Instance IP Addrs